 How to display OpenAPS purple prediction/forecast lines¶

-Click the three dots next to your timeframe horizon (3HR, 6HR, 12HR, 24HR) and then enable “Show OpenAPS Forecasts”.
+- Click the three dots next to your timeframe horizon (3HR, 6HR, 12HR, 24HR) and then enable “Show OpenAPS Forecasts”.
 Don’t see this option?
 Check and make sure you added this variable and that your OpenAPS has successfully run.

 Understanding the OpenAPS pill¶